paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/dacs.md

   - url: /images/projects/dacs/screenshot_payback_furtherinfo.png
     alt: Further information about the Payback service
 ---
-{% include 'screenshots' with screenshots.homepage
+{% render 'screenshots' with screenshots.homepage
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 DACS (the [Design and Artists Copyright Society][1]) is a non-profit organisation that aims to protect the legal rights of artists through education, royalty-related legal services and government lobbying.